PrincetonUniversity/MosaicSim/README.md

     export LD_LIBRARY_PATH=[PATH_TO_OMP_SHARED_LIB]:$LD_LIBRARY_PATH

+(For CentOS, [PATH_TO_OMP_SHARED_LIB] would typically be /opt/rh/llvm-toolset-7/root/usr/lib64/)

-Source it to enable the change:
+Source your bashrc to enable the change:

     source ~/.bashrc